 The event will run as mixed teams divisions as well as women only teams division.
 For mixed divisions each team must have a minimum of 6 female paddlers.
 This does not include the drummer or the steersperson.

-This one-day festival is hosted by the Toronto and Region Conservation Authority in partnership with the Etobicoke-Mimico Watersheds Coalition and The Living City Foundation.
+This one-day festival is hosted by Toronto and Region Conservation Authority (TRCA) in partnership with the Etobicoke-Mimico Watersheds Coalition and The Living City Foundation.

 What is dragon boat racing?